dmancevo/url-shortener-landing/README.md

 This Astro-based website provides:
 - Marketing landing page highlighting the self-hosted nature and key features
 - Comprehensive documentation with setup instructions and API examples
+- SEO-optimized blog with Content Collections
 - Modern, responsive design optimized for developers and teams

 ## Features

 - Built with [Astro](https://astro.build/) for fast, static site generation
 - Clean, professional design with responsive layout
+- SEO-optimized blog with automatic sitemap and RSS feed
+- Content Collections for type-safe blog posts
 - Comprehensive documentation with code examples
 - Easy to customize and extend